 Examples: Medium fruit (apple, pear, peach), 2 whole grain wasa crackers, ½ cup berries, ½ an avocado or edamame beans etc.

 2. Pair your fibre-containing carb with a protein to slow the release of the carb’s sugar into your blood stream, which allows you to feel full for longer.

 Examples: Apple plus 1/4 cup almonds, wasa crackers plus hummus, fresh berries plus Greek yogurt, avocado plus hard boiled egg, roasted chickpeas etc.

 To make your savvy snack fit your busy lifestyle we need to make it convenient!
 After all, dietitians do not leave it up to chance that there might be a healthy snack; we try our best to plan ahead.
 This way healthy eating is more likely to happen.

 In order to make healthy options handy, try packing them the night before.
 You may also want to have “emergency snacks” packed in your car or office to guard against grabbing “less nutritious” alternatives.

 Snacking is a powerful tool to optimize fullness between meals and preventing over-eating.
 Start by listening to your body to know when you need a snack.
-You also might find that your body doesn’t even need a snack at all, perhaps you need a nap or a walk outside!
+You also might find that your body doesn’t even need a snack at all, but perhaps you need a nap or a walk outside!
 Next, choose balanced snacks to maximize fullness and be sure to make them convenient!
-If you are uncertain of snack portion sizes or finding yourself feeling hungry speak with your dietitian.
+Finally, if you are uncertain of snack portion sizes or finding yourself feeling hungry, speak with a dietitian.